 Backyard burning is not permitted in urban areas without prior approval from Council.

-Backyard burning, particularly garden waste (leaves, grass clippings, tree branches, etc.) pollutes the air and can cause considerable nuisance to neighbours.
+Burning vegetation in your backyard, particularly garden waste (leaves, grass clippings, tree branches, etc.) pollutes the air and can cause considerable nuisance to neighbours.
 Approvals are not issued lightly and will only be considered when all other avenues of disposal have been considered by the applicant.

 Fire pits and fire buckets are exempt as they are a form of solid fuel heater, not an incinerator.
 However, they must be operated similar to a normal solid fuel heater, that is, for burning dry timber only.